Mk.8 – Nagari (1969 – 1974)

 The chassis was strengthened in a few key areas, and a steel tube was incorporated into the rear body section to provide extra strength as well.
 The doors also had to be modified to remove the window frame, although the small quarter window and upright was retained to add some strength.
 Space behind the seats in the Sports was increased by moving the rear bulkhead back slightly.
 This meant that the seat could slide back further for better legroom, and meant that additional space was available behind the seats for coats or small bags or potentially for small passengers.
 The downside was that the boot space was reduced somewhat.
 Interior trim and all mechanical specifications were identical to the Nagari coupe.

-Many improvements were phased in over the Nagari’s production life, some due to continuing additional Australian Compliance requirements including chassis revision for the larger (physically) Cleveland V8s (ie from the original Windsor); adoption of MGB front parking lamp/indicators in place of earlier Cortina units; use of an energy absorbing steering column and flat steering wheel; and adopting a larger bonnet bulge specifically for the larger engines.
+Many improvements were phased in over the Nagari’s production life, some due to continuing additional Australian Compliance requirements including the chassis alterations required for the (physically) larger Cleveland V8s that replaced (the original Windsor); adoption of MGB front parking lamp/indicators in place of earlier Cortina units; use of an energy absorbing steering column and flat steering wheel; and adopting a larger bonnet bulge specifically for the larger engines.

 Official factory records show that 18 Sports were produced, along with 100 Coupes (or GTs) making the total production of Nagaris from 1970 to 1974 a grand total of 118 units.